 A related but separate issue is the time limit expected by the ICC for the issuance of the draft award, following the filing of the last procedural step on the merits (namely, the final hearing if there are no post-hearing submissions or the post-hearing briefs or closing oral arguments).
 Pursuant to Paragraph 153 of the ‘Note to Parties and Arbitral Tribunals on the Conduct of the Arbitration Under the ICC Rules of Arbitration’, dated 1 January 2021, a three-member arbitral tribunal is expected to file the draft award within three months, whereas a sole arbitrator is expected to do so within two months, failing which the ICC Court may decide to reduce the fees of the arbitrators.
 Whereas the ICC Court is usually very reasonable and understands the constraints of voluminous and complex construction cases, it is strongly advised for the arbitral tribunal to attempt to agree with the parties (for instance, at the end of the merits hearing) a longer time limit (within a reasonable period) for the issuance of the draft award and to inform the ICC accordingly.
 This agreement should be reflected in an updated procedural timetable.
 From experience, the parties understand that in construction arbitration it is extremely difficult for an arbitral tribunal to comply with the above-mentioned time limits, in the same way that the arbitral tribunal understands the need for the parties to have sufficient time to prepare their submissions, in particular their post-hearing submissions.

-Of the survey respondents, 71 per cent reported having seen the ICC used for international construction disputes, with the second most common institution being the London Court of International Arbitration (LCIA), at 32 per cent.
+Of the survey respondents, 71 per cent reported having seen the International Chamber of Commerce (ICC) used for international construction disputes, with the second most common institution being the London Court of International Arbitration (LCIA), at 32 per cent.
 See ‘International Arbitration Survey – Driving Efficiency in International Construction Disputes’ (Queen Mary University, 2019), p.
 11.

-An initial CMC is required under certain arbitration rules (see, e.g., Article 24 ICC Rules and Article 28.1 SCC Rules), and encouraged under others (see, e.g., Article 14.3 LCIA Rules).
+An initial case management conference is required under certain arbitration rules (see, e.g., Rules of Arbitration of the International Chamber of Commerce (ICC Rules), Article 24 and Stockholm Chamber of Commerce Arbitration Rules (SCC Rules), Article 28.1), and encouraged under others (see, e.g., LCIA Arbitration Rules, Article 14.3).
 Such a meeting is advisable in all cases, even where not provided for in the applicable arbitration rules, as it allows the arbitral tribunal to become familiar with the parties and their counsel, to raise any preliminary issues and to set up an organisational framework for the arbitration.

 The term ‘bifurcation’ is here referring to any separation of the proceedings into multiple phases, which can in fact be three or more phases (trifurcation, etc.).

 In this sense, bifurcation is synonymous with summary disposition or early determination, by which the tribunal disposes of certain claims on legal or factual grounds.
 This is a powerful case management tool that should be used where appropriate to reduce the number of claims in complex construction disputes where, for example, the contractual claim procedures have not been complied with.
-Early determination is specifically provided for in Article 23 of the ICDR Rules, as well as in Article 22.1(viii) of the LCIA Rules, but should be within an arbitral tribunal’s general powers to efficiently and fairly resolve the dispute even if not specifically provided for under the applicable rules.
+Early determination is specifically provided for in Article 23 of the Rules of the International Centre for Dispute Resolution (ICDR), as well as in Article 22.1(viii) of the LCIA Rules, but should be within an arbitral tribunal’s general powers to resolve the dispute efficiently and fairly, even if not specifically provided for under the applicable rules.

-For a thorough overview of the format and content of Scott Schedules and their use in international construction arbitration, see Welser and Stoffl, ‘The Arbitrator and the Arbitration Procedure, The Use and Usefulness of Scott Schedules’, in Klausegger, Klein, et al. (eds), Austrian Yearbook on International Arbitration 2017, Vol. 2017, pp. 161–173.
+In short, a table setting out a description of the claim, the amount in dispute and each party’s position on that claim.
+For a thorough overview of the format and content of Scott Schedules and their use in international construction arbitration, see Welser and Stoffl, ‘The Arbitrator and the Arbitration Procedure, The Use and Usefulness of Scott Schedules’ in Klausegger, Klein, et al. (eds), Austrian Yearbook on International Arbitration 2017, Vol. 2017, pp. 161–73.

-Helpful examples can be found in the Annex to the ICC Commission Report, ‘Construction Industry Arbitrations: Recommended Tools and Techniques for Effective Management’ (2019), available at https://cdn.iccwbo.org/content/uploads/sites/3/2019/02/icc-arbitration-adr-commission-report-on-construction-industry-arbitrations.pdf.
+Helpful examples can be found in the Annex to the ICC Commission Report, ‘Construction Industry Arbitrations: Recommended Tools and Techniques for Effective Management’ (op. cit. note 4).

-Zuberbühler, Hofmann, Oetiker and Rohner, IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration, Schultess (2010), Article 3, Paragraph 83.
-The newly issued Prague Rules on the Efficient Conduct of Proceedings in International Arbitration (the Prague Rules) take a very different approach, stating in Article 4.2 that ‘[g]enerally, the arbitral tribunal and the parties are encouraged to avoid any form of document production, including e-discovery’, subject to some exceptions.
+Zuberbühler, Hofmann, Oetiker and Rohner, IBA Rules of Evidence: Commentary on the IBA Rules on the Taking of Evidence in International Arbitration (Schultess, 2010), Article 3, para.
+83. The newly issued Prague Rules on the Efficient Conduct of Proceedings in International Arbitration (Prague Rules) take a very different approach, stating in Article 4.2 that ‘[g]enerally, the arbitral tribunal and the parties are encouraged to avoid any form of document production, including e-discovery’, subject to some exceptions.
 In construction arbitrations, where access to the opposing party’s project records is essential, the use of the Prague Rules might therefore be inappropriate, or at least require some adjustments.
-However, the ‘proactive’ approach to case management by the arbitral tribunal advocated for in the Prague Rules could be very well suited to other procedural aspects in a construction arbitration, such as the tribunal’s active involvement in fact-finding described in Article 2.4 of the Prague Rules.
+However, the proactive approach to case management by the arbitral tribunal advocated for in the Prague Rules could be very well suited to other procedural aspects in a construction arbitration, such as the tribunal’s active involvement in fact-finding described in Article 2.4.

-For more details as to the typical contents and format of a Redfern Schedule, see Girsberger and Voser, International Arbitration: Comparative and Swiss Perspectives, 3rd Ed., Schulthess (2016), pp. 242–243..
+For more details as to the typical contents and format of a Redfern Schedule, see Girsberger and Voser, International Arbitration: Comparative and Swiss Perspectives (3rd Edition, Schulthess, 2016), pp. 242–43.

-Sachs and Schmidt-Ahrendts, ‘Protocol on Expert Teaming: A New Approach to Expert Evidence’, in A J van den Berg (ed.), Arbitration Advocacy in Changing Times, ICCA Congress Series, No. 15, Kluwer Law International (2011), pp. 135–148.
+Sachs and Schmidt-Ahrendts, ‘Protocol on Expert Teaming: A New Approach to Expert Evidence’, in A J van den Berg (ed.), Arbitration Advocacy in Changing Times, ICCA Congress Series, No. 15 (Kluwer Law International, 2011), pp. 135–48.

-See Article 28 ICC Rules, Article 29 Swiss Rules, Article 25 LCIA Rules, Article 26 UNCITRAL Arbitration Rules and Article 37 SCC Rules.
+See ICC Rules, Article 28; Swiss Rules, Article 29; LCIA Rules, Article 25; UNCITRAL Arbitration Rules, Article 26; and SCC Rules, Article 37.

-Magliani, Chapter 3, Part II: ‘Commentary on the Swiss Rules, Article 26 [Interim measures of protection]’, in Arroyo (ed), Arbitration in Switzerland: The Practitioner’s Guide, 2nd Ed., Kluwer Law International (2018), p.
+Magliani, Chapter 3, Part II: ‘Commentary on the Swiss Rules’, Article 26 [Interim measures of protection], in Arroyo (ed), Arbitration in Switzerland: The Practitioner’s Guide (2nd Edition, Kluwer Law International, 2018), p.
 709 (and cited references).

 Some arbitration rules require that the arbitral tribunal announce the close of the proceedings once the evidence-taking phase is complete.
-See, e.g., Article 27 ICC Rules.
+See, e.g., ICC Rules, Article 27.